GAZ-3102: Start of production

 It would take a tragedy to break this paradox situation.
 On 4 October 1980, outside the city of Minsk, a truck rammed the motorcade killing the First secretary of the Byelorussian Communist Party, Pyotr Masherov.
 It remains controversial if this was an "accident" given his political ambitions, but he died in a GAZ-13 Chaika (though his status not only allowed him the GAZ-14, but even the flagship ZIL-4104 limousine).
 In the aftermath, GAZ had to endure criticism that it was producing an archaic vehicle, and in 1981, the last GAZ-13 departed Gorky.
 Such turn of events left the Soviet third-ranking nomenklatura without a status car, for whom the standard GAZ-24 Volga was no longer acceptable.
 It was here that the GAZ-3102 finally found its role, never to be sold to the public or be available to it as taxi or ambulance.
 An estate version, though developed, never saw assembly.

 In April 1982 hand-assembly of this car began at the specialised unit on the factory that built the Chaikas, with an annual production of about 3000 cars.
-Despite its status and assembly quality, by the mid-1980s it was clearly an out-of-date automobile compared to its western counterparts (Mercedes-Benz W124, Volvo 760, Renault 25, Nissan Cedric etc.).
+Despite its status and assembly quality, by the mid-1980s it was clearly an out-of-date automobile compared to its western counterparts.
 It was planned that both the GAZ-3102 and GAZ-24 be retired by the end of the decade.
 With ascendancy of Mikhail Gorbachev, the start of perestroika and the appointment of Nikolay Pugin, former administrator of GAZ as Minister of Automobile Production, headway was made into development of their replacements by the new 3103/3104/3105 family.
 As a temporary measure, GAZ was able to use most of the mechanical upgrades of the 3102 and retrofit them to the GAZ-24 (see GAZ-24-10) in 1986.